Enrique Morones: Border Angels

-Enrique Morones founded San Diego-based human rights organisation Border Angels in 1986 after a meeting with Ethel Kennedy.
+Enrique Morones founded San Diego–based human rights organisation Border Angels in 1986 after a meeting with Ethel Kennedy.
 Morones describes himself as a "proud American, and even prouder Mexican".
 On several occasions Morones has represented the Border Angels on television, including an interview by Tucker Carlson on the Fox News Network in January 2016.

 Morones is also credited as the first person to hold dual US-Mexico citizenship since 1998.

-Morones retired from Border Angels in 2019 and is now Executive Director of Gente Unida, a coalition that supports refugee children and migrant families.
+Morones retired from Border Angels in 2019 after an internal investigation for sexual harassment of two women.
+He is now Executive Director of Gente Unida, a coalition that supports refugee children and migrant families.